pie-framework/pie-elements/packages/placement-ordering/docs/pie-schema.json.md

 Indicates if Choice Label is enabled

+# `settingsPanelDisabled` (boolean)

+Indicates if the settings panel is not available

 # `spellCheckEnabled` (boolean, required)

 Indicates if spellcheck is enabled for the author.
 Default value is true